What if I told you that there was a secret alternative to those expensive hop-on, hop-off Berlin sightseeing buses?

 One of my favorite tourist attractions in Berlin is also nearby, at Jebensstrasse 2 (on the opposite side of the subway station).
 The Helmut Newton Foundation and Photography Museum is home to a stunning permanent collection of Helmut Newton’s commercial and editorial fashion photography, along with many of his personal effects.
 There are also rotating temporary exhibits with a strong focus on fashion and design.
 This museum is probably not appropriate for children (depending your family’s ideas about nudity and sexuality).

-If you started your Berlin sightseeing tour in the middle of the Bus #100 route, you’re now going to need to backtrack from the Zoologischer Garten station to your starting point.
+If you started your Berlin sightseeing tour in the middle of the Bus #100 route, you’re now going to need to backtrack from the Zoologischer Garten station to the place where you started your Berlin city tour.
 You have two options: Take Bus #100 back to the Brandenburg Gate, or return to the Brandenburg Gate on Bus #200, stopping at Potsdamer Platz along the way.

 If you opt for Bus #200, stay on the bus as it skirts the south edge of the Tiergarten, getting off at the skyscrapers of Potsdamer Platz.